-Improved Animal Genetic Programs Can Combat The Effects Of Climate Change
+Improved Animal Genetic Programs Combat Climate Change

 Improved animal genetics promises to revolutionize the global food production system.
 Throughout history, this has been illustrated clearly in small ruminants.
 Selective human breeding has created sheep and goat breeds able to thrive in harsh climates and rugged terrain.
 In light of the current challenges of climate change and the reality of greater instability, these animals offer an example and a path for sustainable and efficient food production systems.
 By adopting improved genetics, farmers can maintain their livelihoods and provide food for communities even while dealing with extreme weather events and changing weather patterns.